dftbplus/recipes/docs/interfaces/pyapi/pyapi.rst

 If only the pure compilation process is carried out, the resulting library is located inside the buid directory at `prog/dftb+/`.
-If ``make install`` was executed in addition, there is also a copy placed in the `CMAKE_INSTALL_PREFIX` path, which defaults to `install/lib/` inside the build directory.
+If ``make install`` was executed, there is also a copy placed in the `CMAKE_INSTALL_PREFIX` path, which defaults to `install/lib/` inside the build directory.
 Within these locations, the library files `libdftbplus.*` will be installed.

-The path to the resulting shared library must be passed to the interface, so you will need to know where the `libdftbplus.so` file ends up.
+The path to the resulting shared library must be passed to the interface, so you will need to know where the `libdftbplus.*` files ends up.

 Setting up the interface
 ========================

-You can install the script package via the standard 'python setup' mechanism.
+You can install the associated Python package via the standard 'python setup' mechanism.
 If you want to install it system-wide into your normal python installation, with the appropriate permissions you can simply issue ``python setup.py`` in the directory `tools/pythonapi/`.
 Alternatively, to install it locally in your home space, use ``python setup.py install --user``.
 If the local Python installation directory is not in your PATH, you should add it accordingly.

 .. _sec-interfaces-pyapi-input: